Skip to main content

 Purpose and Program Description

-The Liaison for the College of Applied Human Sciences at WVU Libraries selects materials to support the research needs of WVU undergraduates; MA and PhD.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates; MA and PhD.
 Students; the teaching faculty; and other researchers.

 Programs of study and research include Athletic Coaching Education; Athletic Training; Multidisciplinary Studies; Sport and Exercise Psychology: Sport Management; and Sport Coaching.